-The hallmark feature of Joubert syndrome is a brain abnormality called the molar tooth sign, which can be seen on brain imaging studies such as magnetic resonance imaging (MRI).
-This sign results from the abnormal development of regions near the back of the brain called the cerebellar vermis and the brainstem.
+The hallmark feature of Joubert syndrome is a combination of brain abnormalities that together are known as the molar tooth sign, which can be seen on brain imaging studies such as magnetic resonance imaging (MRI).
+This sign results from the abnormal development of structures near the back of the brain, including the cerebellar vermis and the brainstem.
 The molar tooth sign got its name because the characteristic brain abnormalities resemble the cross-section of a molar tooth when seen on an MRI.

-Most infants with Joubert syndrome have weak muscle tone (hypotonia) in infancy, which evolves into difficulty coordinating movements (ataxia) in early childhood.
-Other characteristic features of the condition include episodes of unusually fast or slow breathing in infancy and abnormal eye movements.
-Most affected individuals have delayed development and intellectual disability, which range from mild to severe.
-Distinctive facial features are also characteristic of Joubert syndrome; these include a broad forehead, arched eyebrows, droopy eyelids (ptosis), widely spaced eyes, low-set ears, and a triangle-shaped mouth.
+Most infants with Joubert syndrome have low muscle tone (hypotonia) in infancy, which contributes to difficulty coordinating movements (ataxia) in early childhood.
+Other characteristic features of the condition include episodes of unusually fast (hyperpnea) or slow (apnea) breathing in infancy, and abnormal eye movements (ocular motor apraxia).
+Most affected individuals have delayed development and intellectual disability, which can range from mild to severe.
+Distinctive facial features can also occur in Joubert syndrome; these include a broad forehead, arched eyebrows, droopy eyelids (ptosis), widely spaced eyes (hypertelorism), low-set ears, and a triangle-shaped mouth.

-Joubert syndrome and related disorders can be caused by mutations in at least 10 genes.
-The proteins produced from these genes are known or suspected to play roles in cell structures called cilia.
-Cilia are microscopic, finger-like projections that stick out from the surface of cells and are involved in chemical signaling.
-Cilia are important for the structure and function of many types of cells, including brain cells (neurons) and certain cells in the kidneys and liver.
-Cilia are also necessary for the perception of sensory input (such as sight, hearing, and smell).
+Joubert syndrome can be caused by mutations in more than 30 genes.
+The proteins produced from these genes are known or suspected to play roles in cell structures called primary cilia.
+Primary cilia are microscopic, finger-like projections that stick out from the surface of cells and are involved in sensing the physical environment and in chemical signaling.
+Primary cilia are important for the structure and function of many types of cells, including brain cells (neurons) and certain cells in the kidneys and liver.
+Primary cilia are also necessary for the perception of sensory input, which is interpreted by the brain for sight, hearing, and smell.

-Mutations in the genes associated with Joubert syndrome and related disorders lead to problems with the structure and function of cilia.
-Defects in these cell structures probably disrupt important chemical signaling pathways during development.
-Although researchers believe that defective cilia are responsible for most of the features of these disorders, it remains unclear how they lead to specific developmental abnormalities.
+Mutations in the genes associated with Joubert syndrome lead to problems with the structure and function of primary cilia.
+Defects in these cell structures can disrupt important chemical signaling pathways during development.
+Although researchers believe that defective primary cilia are responsible for most of the features of these disorders, it is not completely understood how they lead to specific developmental abnormalities.

-Mutations in the 10 genes known to be associated with Joubert syndrome and related disorders only account for about half of all cases of these conditions.
+Mutations in the genes known to be associated with Joubert syndrome account for about 60 to 90 percent of all cases of this condition.
 In the remaining cases, the genetic cause is unknown.

 Joubert syndrome typically has an autosomal recessive pattern of inheritance, which means both copies of a gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they usually do not show signs and symptoms of the condition.